 I don’t think the islander mentality is particular to conservatives (big or small ‘C’), and I don’t think I’m exempt from it.
 In the hippy, radical sixties, British musicians mined their own past for inspiration, they looked across the Atlantic, and they went to India on spiritual soirees, but they barely ever turned to Europe.
 Given the boundless invention of British music of the era and after, this doesn’t feel like a loss.
-It’s a reminder that being an islander can mean being impartially open to ideas from the wider world, as well as remote from your neighbours.
-Japan has had its own version of this, magpieing systems of government and education from various countries in the 1870s, and shunning the world of its neighbours.
+Being an islander isn’t just about looking inwards!
+Mainland Europeans, shackled together by dotted lines on a map, tend to look to each other for inspiration; at its best, Britain can crib ideas from all over the world.
+Japan has had its own version of this, magpieing systems of government and education from various countries in the 1870s, and shunning the world of its regional neighbours.

 But something happened across the Channel at the end of the century, which Britain was only half aware of.
 All those national walls gradually loosened into porous lipid membranes, allowing people to cross national borders at ease to travel and work.
 On paper, Britain experienced a similar transformation, but it didn’t feel the same, because the United Kingdom’s only land border is out of the way of most of the population.
 However slowly and falteringly, people experienced the fluidity of borders across Europe, and so it was possible to imagine the European Union as ‘Here’, at least some of the time.
 Britain, separated by the English Channel, always saw it as ‘over there’, a foreign power that made laws of which Britain might approve or disapprove.
 Europeans increasingly learnt each others’ languages, and above all learnt English, but Brits never returned the compliment.